 Two new research projects

-In 2021, the Microbiome Foundation is supporting two major new projects in the field of gut microbiota:
+Since 2021, the Microbiome Foundation has been supporting two new large-scale projects in the field of gut microbiota:

 The Autism and Microbiome project, an innovative and promising intestinal microbiota transplant therapy for autism spectrum disorders, which aims to restore the symbiosis between the host and its microbiota.

-The French Gut project is part of the major international project called the Million Microbiome of Humans Project (MMHP) and aims to create the world’s largest human microbiota database, analyze 1 million samples and explore the full potential of the microbiome.
+The French Gut project is part of the large international project called the Million Microbiome of Humans Project (MMHP) and aims to create the largest database of human microbiota in the world, analyze 1 million samples and explore the full potential of the microbiome.

 of the global population is overweight or obese – specifically, 1.9 billion adults, of which 650 million are obese

 associated with obesity:<br>